 Where to Start with PowerPoint

-The same concepts outlined here apply to other presentation formats, although other products may be less accessible.
+The same concepts outlined here apply to other presentation formats, although other products are less accessible.
+Microsoft Office products are supported through our institutional licensing and provide the required level of accessibility.
+You may be required to use Microsoft Office for student accommodations.

 Slide titles behave like headings in other document types.
 Because they’re essential to the document structure, each slide should have a title, and it should be listed as a Title in the template, not just another text box with altered font styles.